wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

   - SOP to DOP bindings should be density to divergence
   - keyframe scale source volume only for short time at the start of time
   - can multiply by 100 or 200 if not visible
+## 16. Vortex confinement
+- for whicpy smoke like cigarette smoke
+## 17. DOP import field
+- density
+- vel to get motion blur
+- one of the presets might have the right settings